-CERTAIN is interested in better understanding surgeon practices and beliefs around in-wound antibiotics.
-The Spine Infection Study will partner with spine surgery clinics and hospitals to:
+CERTAIN created the Spine Infection study to better understand surgeon practices and beliefs around in-wound antibiotics.
+The study partnered with spine surgery clinics and hospitals to:

 - Invite surgeons and staff to participate in research activities designed to characterize patterns of IWA use

 - Identify knowledge gaps around IWA